SwiftERM Hyper-personalisation for ecommerce email marketing

 AI hyper-personalisation guide a technical solution

 The success of modern businesses depends on their ability to keep customers engaged with hyper-personalised experiences that speak directly to their individual needs and interests.
 Despite noise to the contrary, compared to what they like themselves, consumers don’t care a damn about what anyone else likes.
-The exception being fashion, where wearing what’s popular, all be it subconsciously to been wearing it, still haunts the market.
+The exception is fashion, where wearing what’s popular, be it subconsciously wearing it, still haunts the market.
 Then again they need to be reassured about their purchase a human trait called cognitive dissonance.

 The modern customer has ever-changing preferences.
 To satisfy these customers, brands are turning to AI personalisation, a technology powered by artificial intelligence, machine learning, and natural language processing.
 With the new AI-powered personalisation tools, brands are actively exploring how to increase customer satisfaction and engagement, boost loyalty, and ultimately drive sales.